 Questions to Ask To Help You Determine a Timeline

 There’s no way to determine how long something will take you down to the minute.
-So, be more generic with your timelines.
+So, be more generic with your project planning and timelines.

 - If I had nothing else to work on, roughly, will the task take me half a day’s worth of work?
 A full day?
 A week?